arnaucasau/Quantum-Computing-3SAT/README.md

 # Quantum-Computing-3SAT

-In this repository, we can find the files used in the bachelor's thesis 'Solving the 3-SAT problem using quantum algorithms' done by Arnau Casau at FIB - UPC Universitat Politècnica de Catalunya currently in development.
+In this repository, we can find the files used in the bachelor's thesis 'Solving the 3-SAT problem using quantum algorithms' done by Arnau Casau at FIB - UPC Universitat Politècnica de Catalunya (currently in development).

 Quantum computing is a new and emerging field, and in this thesis, we will see how to solve the 3-SAT problem using quantum algorithms.